l-przybylka/ce-pulumi-project/README.md

 ec2-server-ssh$ pm2 save
 ```

-## Modules
+## Components
+> Initially, the project was built using the monolithic approach where all of the resources sat in the main.ts file, after finishing it, I decided to go the route of abstracting the resources into classes to create the following components:
 <br>

-> The project is divided into the following modules:
 ### Networking
 > The Networking module provisions VPC and creates public and private subnets.
 As well as set up a route table and internet gateway for the public subnets.
 ### Security